-We provide intermediary services, (ii) post-origination services (i.e. account maintenance, collection, and payment processing), and (iii) a financial guarantee, if any.
+We provide intermediary services to the borrowers and funding partners as the lenders.
+The intermediary services provided include (i) loan facilitation and matching services, (ii) post-origination services (i.e. account maintenance, collection, and payment processing), and (iii) a financial guarantee, if any.
 We identify loan facilitation and matching services and post-origination services as distinct and separate performance obligations.
 A financial guarantee is recorded at fair value at inception of each loan.
 The total transaction price is first allocated to the financial guarantee based on the estimated fair value of the guarantee liability at the loan inception, the remaining consideration is allocated to each of the performance obligations based on relative standalone selling price, and include variable consideration in the estimated transaction price when it is probable that significant reversal of revenue recognized would not occur when the uncertainty associated with variable consideration is subsequently resolved.
 Revenues from loan facilitation and matching services are recognized at point-in-time upon the successful matching of the loans, and revenues from post-origination services are recognized ratably over the terms of the loans.
 Revenue from loan facilitation and servicing fees-performance based is recognized at predetermined revenue sharing rates based on the repayment collected from the borrowers by funding partners.
 Such revenue sharing rates are determined based on the performance of the underlying off-balance sheet loans.